AccelNA/timeLogs/application_flux_architecture.md

 All the operation for view part is handled by **stores** folder.
 Each Modules have one file in stores folder.

 Dispatcher is the central part of flux architecture.
 It is handle all the operation and make relationship between action and view part.

+This application is a responsive web application.
+For making this reponsive web application, we have used different React Bootstrap components.
+The CSS, JS and Fonts are keeping in **Bootstrap** folder.